-Risks and Opportunities Impact opportunities Description 4°C 1.5°C Introduction of a carbon tax (Scopes 1, 2 and 3) Increased factory operating costs due to the full-scale introduction of emissions trading and the application of carbon taxes by governments Small Large [] Transition Increased raw material procurement costs due to carbon taxes on emissions, including Scope 3 emissions Increased Fossil fuel-derived Increased costs due to the full-scale introduction of emissions trading and the application of carbon taxes Large Mediun cost of raw materials Palm oil-derived Increased costs due to tightening of palm oil regulations and increased use of certified oil Small Mediun Plant-derived (from corn, mint, etc.) Increased prices due to decreases in crop yields Small Small Increased cost of packaging and containers Plastic-derived Increased costs due to regulations on plastic use Small Mediur Aluminum-derived Increased costs due to a shift from iron to aluminum as a result of regulations on vehicle weight, etc. Small Mediur Timber resource-derived Increased costs due to forest fires, forest protections or logging regulations Small Small Expansion of markets for sustainable products Expansion of demand for sustainable products, including those that save water and power, due to rising customer awareness of ethical consumption Small Large Physical Increased average temperature Increased operational and personnel costs due to growing energy costs and burden on workers Small Small Increased sales of laundry-related products due to higher temperatures and of hygiene-related products and services due to increases in infectious disease Medium Small Changes in precipitation and weather patterns Increased costs of dealing with impacts on the operations of Lion or its suppliers due to increased flooding and water stress.
+Risks and Opportunities Impact RISKS and C opportunities Description 4°C 1.5°C Introduction of a carbon tax (Scopes 1, 2 and 3) Increased factory operating costs due to the full-scale introduction of emissions trading and the application of carbon taxes by governments Increased raw material procurement Small Large costs due to carbon taxes on emissions, including Scope 3 emissions Increased Fossil fuel-derived Increased costs due to the full-scale introduction of emissions trading and the application of carbon taxes Large Medium cost of raw materials Palm oil-derived Increased costs due to tightening of palm oil regulations and increased use of certified oil Small Medium Transition Plant-derived (from corn, mint, etc.) Increased prices due to decreases in crop yields Small Small Increased Plastic-derived Increased costs due to regulations on plastic use Small Medium cost of packaging and Aluminum-derived Increased costs due to a shift from iron to aluminum as a result of regulations on vehicle weight, etc. Small Medium containers Timber resource-derived Increased costs due to forest fires, forest protections or logging regulations Small Small Expansion of sustainable markets for products Expansion of demand for sustainable products, including those that save water and power, due to rising customer awareness of ethical consumption Small Large Increased average temperature Increased operational and personnel costs due to growing energy costs and burden on workers Small Small Physical Increased sales of laundry-related products due to higher temperatures and of hygiene-related products and services due to increases in infectious disease Medium Small Changes in precipitation and weather patterns Increased costs of dealing with impacts on the operations of Lion or its suppliers due to increased flooding and water stress.
 Potential for decreased credibility in the event that stable supply cannot be maintained.
 Medium Small Increased severity of extreme weather events Decreased revenue due to internal logistics delays and supply chain interruptions resulting from increased severity of extreme weather events.
 Potential for decreased credibility in the event that stable supply cannot be maintained.
 Small Small

-Note: Risks are shown in red, opportunities are shown in blue
+1. Risks are shown in red, opportunities are shown in blue

-^{} Impact if the LION Eco Challenge 2050 environmental objectives are not met and CO2 emissions are not significantly reduced
+2. Impact if the LION Eco Challenge 2050 environmental objectives are not met and CO2 emissions are not significantly reduced